 Five days after his birth, the Prince was carried by his nurse to the Church of the Observant Friars next to Richmond Palace.
 The baptism was witnessed by major courtiers and the ambassadors from France, Spain, Venice and the pope.
 The child was named Henry after his father and grandfather and was styled Duke of Cornwall.
 He had distinguished godparents: the Archbishop of Canterbury William Warham, the Earl of Surrey and his great-aunt and uncle, the Earl and Countess of Devon.
 His sponsors were King Louis XII of France and Margaret of Austria, Duchess of Savoy, the daughter of Holy Roman Emperor Maximilian I. Louis and Margaret sent expensive gifts of gold plate.

 After the baptism the ambassadors visited Katherine in her privy chamber to congratulate her.
 Once Katherine had been purified in the churching ceremony, she and Henry went to Westminster Palace, leaving the young prince in his nursery at Richmond.
-His parents would have visited him but every detail of his daily regimen was seen to overseen by his mistress who supervised the wet nurse, the dry nurse, four rockers and others.
+His parents would have visited him but every detail of his daily regimen was overseen by his mistress who supervised the wet nurse, the dry nurse, four rockers and others.

 Henry took advantage of the opportunity of the birth of the prince to celebrate by presenting tremendous entertainments in his honor.
 On February 1, he gathered together three of his comrades, all dressed in coats of green satin trimmed in crimson velvet.
 He issued a challenge for anyone to try their luck against him and his men and they tilted against four other courtiers.